-All dollar amounts in this document are in United States dollars ("\$"), except as otherwise indicated. ("CDN\$") where referenced represents Canadian Dollars; ("£") where referenced represents British Pounds sterling and ("HUF") where referenced represents Hungarian Forints. ("A\$") where referenced represents Australian Dollars.
+All dollar amounts in this document are in United States dollars ("\$"), except as otherwise indicated.
+"CDN\$" where referenced represents Canadian Dollars; "£" represents British Pounds sterling, "HUF" represents Hungarian Forints and "A\$" represents Australian Dollars.

 The financial information provided herein has been prepared in accordance with International Financial Reporting Standards ("IFRS").